Amnesty International: Late 2010s

-In August 2019, the Global Assembly elected five new Members to the International Board – Tiumalu Peter Fa'afiu (New Zealand), Dr Anjhula Singh Bais (Malaysia), Ritz Lee Santos III (The Philippines), Lulu Barera (Mexico) and Aniket Shah (USA) as Treasurer.
-Given Fa'afiu received the most votes, his term will be for four years and others three years.
-Bais and Santos become the first Malaysian and Filipino elected.
-Fa'afiu the first of Pacific descent.

 In September 2019, European Commission President-elect Ursula von der Leyen created the new position of "Vice President for Protecting our European Way of Life", who will be responsible for upholding the rule-of-law, internal security and migration.
 Amnesty International accused the European Union of "using the framing of the far right" by linking migration with security.

-At its Board Meeting in October 2019, International Board members appointed Sarah Beamish (Canada) as chairperson.
-She has been on the Board since 2015 and at age 34 is the youngest IB Chair in its history.
-She is a human rights lawyer in her homeland.

 On 24 November 2019, Anil Raj, a former Amnesty International board member, was killed by a car bomb while working with the United Nations Development Project.
 U.S. Secretary of State, Mike Pompeo announced Raj's death at a briefing 26 Nov, during which he discussed other acts of terrorism.

-On 5 December 2019, Kumi Naidoo, the organization's Secretary General, has made the decision to step down from his position due to health-related reasons.

 2020s

 In August 2020, Amnesty International expressed concerns about what it called the "widespread torture of peaceful protesters" and treatment of detainees in Belarus.
 The organization also said that more than 1,100 people were killed by bandits in rural communities in northern Nigeria during the first six months of 2020.
 Amnesty International investigated what it called "excessive" and "unlawful" killings of teenagers by Angolan police who were enforcing restrictions during the coronavirus pandemic.

 In May 2020, the organization raised concerns about security flaws in a COVID-19 contact tracing app mandated in Qatar.

 In September 2020, Amnesty shut down its India operations after the government froze its bank accounts due to alleged financial irregularities.

-On 29 October 2020, Amnesty International launched a human rights learning application called "Amnesty Academy".

 On 2 November 2020, Amnesty International reported that 54 people – mostly Amhara women and children and elderly people – were killed by the OLF in the village of Gawa Qanqa, Ethiopia.

 In April 2021, Amnesty International distanced itself from a tweet by Agnès Callamard, its newly appointed Secretary General, asserting that Israel had killed Yasser Arafat; Callamard herself has not deleted the tweet.

-In June 2021, Amnesty accused the Chinese government of committing crimes against humanity against the Uyghurs in Xinjiang.